A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Introduction

-Our focus in this paper is on the Dirichlet (sound soft) acoustic scattering problem in the case where $\Gamma$ itself is fractal.\footnote{We note that our methods and results apply, with obvious modifications, to the analogous (yet simpler) problem in potential theory, in which the Helmholtz equation is replaced by the Laplace equation.} We shall assume throughout that $\Gamma$ is a compact $d$-set (see \S\ref{sec:HausdorffMeasure} for the definition) for some $n-1<d\leq n$, which in particular implies that $\Gamma$ has Hausdorff dimension equal to $d$.
+Our focus in this paper is on the Dirichlet (sound soft) acoustic scattering problem in the case where $\Gamma$ itself is fractal.\footnote{We note that our methods and results apply, with obvious modifications, to the analogous (yet simpler) problem in potential theory, in which the Helmholtz equation is replaced by the Laplace equation.} We shall assume throughout that, for some $n-1<d\leq n$, $\Gamma$ is a compact $d$-set (i.e., $\Gamma$ is compact as a subset of $\Gamma_\infty$ and is a $d$-set as defined in \S\ref{sec:HausdorffMeasure}) which in particular implies that $\Gamma$ has Hausdorff dimension equal to $d$.
 More specifically, our attention will be on the special case where $\Gamma$ is the self-similar attractor of an iterated function system of contracting similarities, in particular on the case where $\Gamma$ satisfies a certain disjointness condition (described in \S\ref{sec:IFS}), in which case $\Gamma$ has (as a subset of $\R^n$) empty interior and zero Lebesgue measure.
 An example in the case $n=1$ is the middle-third Cantor set, which is a $d$-set for $d=\log{2}/\log{3}$; an example in the case $n=2$ is the middle-third Cantor dust shown in Figure \ref{Fig:Dust}, which is a $d$-set for $d=\log{4}/\log{3}$.
 For such $\Gamma$, well-posed BVP and BIE formulations for the Dirichlet scattering problem were analysed in \cite{ScreenPaper}, where it was shown that the exact solution of the BIE lies in the function space $H^{-1/2}_{\Gamma}=\{u\in H^{-1/2}(\Gamma_\infty):\supp{u}\subset \Gamma\}$ \cite[\S3.3]{ScreenPaper}.
 The assumption that $d>n-1$ implies that this space is non-trivial, and that for non-zero incident data the BIE solution is non-zero, so the screen produces a non-zero scattered field.
 Our aim in this paper is to develop and analyse a boundary element method (BEM) that can efficiently compute this BIE solution.